MY downtown Houston Part One

 Hand-painted ceramic tiles on these benches and fountain created by artist Malou Flato

-This Park square borders Congress, Milam, Preston, and Travis Streets and is just blocks from the famous Allen’s Landing, known as Houston’s birthplace.
-This block became a parking lot in the 60s and was redone and returned to a green space in August 2010.
+This Park Square borders Congress, Milam, Preston, and Travis Streets and is just blocks from the famous Allen’s Landing, Houston’s birthplace.
+In the 1960s, this block became a parking lot, was redone, and was returned to a green space in August 2010.

-Today this Park is a green sanctuary in this section of downtown Houston’s concrete buildings.
-Today, a visitor can have a picnic, exercise their dogs in the dog run, relax in the shade, or listen to live music.
+Today, this Park is a green sanctuary in this section of downtown Houston’s concrete buildings.
+Visitors can have a picnic, exercise their dogs in the dog run, relax in the shade, or listen to live music.

 A green lawn is in the center of the Park, and a café and James Surls’ Points of View, an outdoor sculpture, are on the Travis Street side.
 A section is dedicated to the memory of those lost at 9/11, named Lauren’s Garden, named after Lauren Catuzzi Grandcolas, a Houston passenger on United Flight 93.